kasim444/instagram-clone-mern/front-end/README.md

 # instagram-clone

-Instagram clone powered by Firebase.
+This is a Instagram clone powered by Firebase and MERN stack.

 [Live Site](https://instagram-clone-5552b.web.app/)